pages-themes/minimal/pages/events/DMCM2020_subpages/DMCM2020submissiondetails.md

 - Follow instructions How to Make a Video in PowerPoint - ppt to video

 ### For speakers
+You need to a 15 minutes talk which will be followed by 5 minutes of Q&A.
-Speakers are asked to prepare their abstracts and posters following the format described above and upload to the [Zenodo platform, Disease Maps Community](https://zenodo.org/communities/disease-maps/?page=1&size=20){:target="_ blank"}.
+Please upload your abstract and, if possilbe, slides to the [Zenodo platform, Disease Maps Community](https://zenodo.org/communities/disease-maps/?page=1&size=20){:target="_ blank"}, following the instructions below.
-The live talks of speakers will be recorded during the meeting and made available to the presenters.
-Presenters are then encouraged to upload these videos to their corresponding Zenodo entries.
+The live talks will be recorded during the meeting and made available to the presenters.
+You are then encouraged to upload these videos to your corresponding Zenodo entry.

 ### How to upload my materials to the ZENODO platform
 - Access the [Disease Maps Community on Zenodo](https://zenodo.org/communities/disease-maps/?page=1&size=20){:target="_ blank"}
 - Click the "New upload" button
-- Choose "Poster" category
+- Choose "Poster" (for poster presenters) or "Presentation" (for speakers) category
-- Make sure the presentation is Open Access, so others can see your poster and watch your presentation
+- Make sure the content is Open Access, so others can see your poster and watch your presentation
 - Important: Please check [Zenodo policies](https://about.zenodo.org/policies){:target="_ blank"}.

 An example entry can be found [here](https://zenodo.org/record/4033071#.X6KOsy9h2JY){:target="_ blank"}.